Columns of the Giants Rock Climbing

 Also, keep in mind that the Sonora Pass Highway is seasonally closed due to snow.
 The closure usually goes into effect sometime in November and usually lasts until June sometime (dependent on how heavy of a snow year it is).
 The closure generally begins 7.2 miles east of Strawberry on the west side of Sonora Pass to about 5.3 miles west of the junction with US Hwy.
 395 on the east side of Sonora Pass.

-Classic Climbing Routes in Columns of the Giants
+Classic Climbing Routes at Columns of the Giants